-<1% (Limited to important or life-threatening) (any indication): Arterial thromboembolism, arthralgia, breast engorgement, chloasma, convulsions, eye pain, hepatic injury, increased serum ALT, increased serum AST, lactation, maculopapular rash, palpitations, paresthesia, pituitary apoplexy, seizures, venous thromboembolism, weakness
+<1% (Limited to important or life-threatening) (any indication): Arterial thromboembolism, arthralgia, breast engorgement, chloasma, eye pain, hepatic injury, increased serum ALT, increased serum AST, lactation, maculopapular rash, palpitations, paresthesia, pituitary apoplexy, seizures, venous thromboembolism, weakness

 Concerns related to adverse effects:

 • Decreased bone density: Has been reported and may be irreversible.
 Use with caution in patients with risk factors for bone loss (eg, chronic alcohol use, anticonvulsant or corticosteroid therapy, family history of osteoporosis).
 Repeat courses are not recommended in patients with major risk factors for bone loss.

 • Ovarian cysts: May occur within the first 2 months of therapy and may occur more commonly in women with polycystic ovarian disease.
 These cysts may resolve spontaneously, generally by about 4 to 6 weeks of therapy, but sometimes require discontinuation of therapy and/or surgical intervention.